What Is A Deload Week? (And Why You Probably Need One)

 If you normally squat 50 kg for four sets of eight, your deload week might involve squatting 30 kg for three sets of eight.

-There’s no single “perfect” method with this.
-The best deload is the one that leaves you feeling recovered by the end of the week.
+There's no single "perfect" method.
+The best deload is the one that leaves you feeling genuinely recovered by the end of the week.

 How often should you have a deload week?